*Post was last updated on February 07, 2022

 I discovered the touringplans.com website several years ago.
 It has completely changed the way that I think about and plan our Disney trips.
 This website offers valuable Disney planning information for free, but in order to access their crowd calendar and individual touring plans you have to pay a subscription fee.
 The fee is $17.95 for Disney World alone and an additional $6.95 to add on Universal Studios.
 You can save 50% on this if you purchase their guide book (which I discuss below).

 I love having a specific plan instead of wandering aimlessly from ride-to-ride.
 The Touringplans.com website claims to save users upwards of four hours of waiting in line each day.
 And the best part is that they have an app.
 So, while you are in the park if a ride is closed or you fall behind schedule, you just click the update button to refresh your plan.
-We generally do this several times each day.
+Likewise, if you book a Lightening Lane or schedule a Genie + reservation, you can enter this information into the app and it will update your touring plan with this information.
+We generally update our touring plans several times each day.

 Touring Plans aren’t perfect.
 While the information is invaluable, the website isn’t very user friendly and can be difficult to navigate.
-We have used it on our past four trips and on one of those trips the server went down and I wasn’t able to access our plan for an hour or so.
+We have used it on our past six trips.
+On one of those trips the server went down and I wasn’t able to access our plan for an hour or so.
+While this was very stressful, it has only happened once.
 Despite this, we will absolutely use Touring Plans for all future Disney trips as we greatly value efficiency and hate waiting in lines.

 #3: Disney World Guide Book